 The blood sample will need to be taken by a vet and then sent off to a laboratory for testing, and there are only a certain amount of labs across Europe that do this testing, so again this can take a little while.

-Occasionally, A dog can fail the titre test even if they have had a valid rabies vaccination, and then another test will need to be done, so it really is best to give yourself a good 3/4 months to sort out this test.
+Occasionally, A pet can fail the titre test even if they have had a valid rabies vaccination, and then another test will need to be done, so it really is best to give yourself a good 3/4 months to sort out this test.

 TIP – You can check the list of exempt countries for the rabies titre test here – Listing of territories and non-EU countries (europa.eu)

-Eurotunnel Pet Check-in Folkestone
+Eurotunnel Pet Reception Check-in Folkestone

-The Eurotunnel at Folkestone seems like they’ve really considered everything to make sure you and your pet can travel as comfortably as possible.
+The Eurotunnel at Folkestone seem like they’ve really considered everything to make sure you and your pet can travel as comfortably as possible.
 We found them to be so accommodating and friendly in the pet check-in reception.

 The lady who checked all of our documentation even gave us lots of advice regarding animal health certificates and pet passports.